sustainsw/sustainsw.github.io/pages/optout.md

 Our research complies with the [highest standard of data protection]({% link pages/our_data.md%}).
 All the data we use is [anonymised]({% link pages/our_data.md%}) within NHS systems prior to use.
 We undertake all feasible steps to ensure data is secure and that your [privacy is protected]({% link pages/our_data.md%}).
 We do however appreciate that some people may not wish their data to be used for health improvement research.
 You are currently able to opt out of the following projects:

- **Using Artificial Intelligence to predict future stroke**
+ **-Using Artificial Intelligence to predict future stroke**

- **Understanding the impact on healthcare utilisation of functional neurological disorders**
+ **-Understanding the impact on healthcare utilisation of functional neurological disorders**

- **Earlier diagnosis of atypical Parkinsonian conditions from MRI using machine learning**
+ **-Earlier diagnosis of atypical Parkinsonian conditions from MRI using machine learning**

- **Cauda equina compression MRI categorisation**
+ **-Cauda equina compression MRI categorisation**

 If you would like to opt-out of one or more of these projects,git add .\pages\